jonbrouse/terraform-style-guide/README.md

 }
 ```

-A blank line should sperate resource definitions contained in the same file.

-## Service Modules

-A service module is a type of Terraform module which constructs all resources a service will need to be operational.
-A service module can be thought of as a reuseable library that deploys a single service's infrastructure.
-They are the brains and contain the logic to create Terraform resources.

 Create a separate resource file for each type of AWS resource.
+Similar resources should be defined in the same file and named accordingly.

 ```
 ami.tf